 Like Japan of our world, the Fire Nation is an archipelago.
 The individual islands could easily have developed quite distinct dialects, if not languages.
 And, of course, even within the islands, there could be a few as well.

 The Fire Nation colonies in the Earth kingdom are a unique situation in the life of Aang.
-They could have given rise to pidgins as the Fire Nation language imposes itself on Earth Kingdom languages/dialects.
+They could have given rise to pidgins and creoles as the Fire Nation language imposes itself on Earth Kingdom languages/dialects.

 As the most spiritual of all the nations, the Air Nomads strike me as having many words that are directly related to their… hmm…. is it a religion?
 And, of course, their unique vegetarian diet would likely influence their language, too.